Myelogram of the Spine

 Who Typically Performs a Myelography Test?

-The doctor must perform a spinal tap to inject dye into the spinal sac.
+The doctor must perform a spinal tap to inject dye into the spinal space.
 The dye mixes with the spinal fluid so that it will show up on X-rays.
 You will lie on a tilting table while multiple X-rays are taken to show the flow of the dye through the spine.
-The myelogram is usually combined with a CT scan to get a better view of the spine in cross-section and to check the health of the bones and nerves.
+Doctors usually combine the myelogram with a CT scan to get a better view of the spine in cross-section and to check the health of the bones and nerves.

 Step-by-Step Procedure